 Individual experimental or theoretical research approved and directed by the department.
-Semester Hours: 3-4
+Semester Hours: 3-4 junior or senior status; permission of department; and completion of 201, 202, 311, and other courses appropriate to the desired work experience.

 PHYS 470: Internship I